TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/selected_fae_gui.md

 	      for example - one could perfectly set identical collider density to a character and a wall - it is still not possible to do due to implementation complexity.
 	      Maybe in the future we'll implement that.

+If the value of a property is identical across the entire selection, its widget will have a natural, blue color.
+If, on the other hand, it differs somewhere, e.g. 9 out of 10 selected guns have a fire interval of 100ms, but the tenth has 110ms, the value of this property will be highlighted in orange.

 ## GUI: Ex and On buttons